killercup/rustfest-idiomatic-libs/Readme.md

 `deny(missing_docs)`, my personal favorite, makes you write documentation for every *public* item.
 This is also helpful to see which items are actually part of the public API.

+Manish already talked about Clippy in his keynote earlier.
-Clippy has over 100 clever lints that help you make sure your code is great.
+Clippy has about 200 clever lints that help you make sure your code is great.
 E.g., when it sees you wrote a bunch of `match`/`if let` code, it often suggests you use one of the many methods on Option/Result, which is more concise and idiomatic.